Academic Regulations and Requirements

 - Separation (dismissal) from the Roger Williams University community.

 Students are responsible for knowing and complying with the academic regulations of the University.
-Each College and School has an Academic Standards Committee that serves as the appeal committee for students requesting exceptions to academic policy.
-A petition obtained from the appropriate dean’s office must be completed and submitted to the dean of the college or school in which the student is enrolled.
-The dean of the college or school, if necessary, forwards the petition to the appropriate Academic Standards Committee.
+The University has one Academic Policies Committee that serves as the appeal committee for students requesting exceptions to academic policy.
+An Academic Policy Appeal may be obtained on the Registrar’s website: https://www.rwu.edu/academics/registrar/registrar-forms.
+Appeals must be completed and submitted to the Center for Student Academic Success.

 Right of Appeal